-Mental illness as a direct cause of chronic pain can occur but it is exceedingly rare.
 Psychogenic pain conditions do occur.
 However, as the DSM-IV cautions, these conditions are rare and unusual.
-According to the DSM, psychiatrists (and others) should be reluctant to diagnose psychogenic pain or somatoform disorder in the absence of clear indicators that the chronic pain condition does not result primarily from a non-psychiatric medical condition.
+According to the DSM-IV, psychiatrists (and others) should be reluctant to diagnose psychogenic pain or somatoform disorder in the absence of clear indicators that the chronic pain condition does not result primarily from a non-psychiatric medical condition.

 Chronic pain cannot be braved away with a positive attitude.
-Culturally received stories of people being miraculously cured of their chronic pain through identifying and resolving an emotional conflict are just that - stories.
+Culturally-received stories of people being miraculously cured of their chronic pain through identifying and resolving an emotional conflict are just that-stories.
 They may in some cases be true stories, just as some religious believers in fact experience remission of disease symptoms through faith healing.
-Yet, such anecdotes do not prove that chronic pain can be talked away through psychotherapy or braved away through positive thinking any more than faith healing stories suggest that hospitals should be converted into churches.
+Yet, such anecdotes do not prove that chronic pain can be talked away through psychotherapy or braved away through positive thinking any more than faith healing experiences suggest that most hospitals should be converted into churches.